-- attract, recognise, motivate and retain employees drive employee performance - align the interests of employees and shareholders through ownership of NAB securities - comply with jurisdictional remuneration regulations and the NAB Group's diversity, inclusion and pay equity commitments.
+- · Attract, retain and reward employees. - Align the interests of employees and shareholders through ownership of NAB securities. - Comply with jurisdictional remuneration regulations and the NAB Group's diversity, inclusion and pay equity commitments.

 Remuneration consists of both fixed and variable components: